What is a hydrotherapy pool?

 Hydrotherapy pool installation

-Here is a quick list of the installation phases show in the video:
+Here’s a list of the installation phases shown in the video:

 You can watch our pool installation guide on our hydrotherapy pool page.